colin-zgf/RL-Algorithms/TRPO.md

 $$\mathbb{E_{s \sim \rho^{\pi_{\theta_{old}}}}}\begin{bmatrix}D_{KL}(\pi_{\theta_{old}}(.|s)  || \pi_{\theta} (.|s))\end{bmatrix} \leq \delta \tag{7}$$

-Es∼ρπθold[DKL(πθold(.|s)∥πθ(.|s)]≤δ
 In this way, the old and new policies would not diverge too much when this hard constraint is met.
-While still, TRPO can guarantee a monotonic improvement over policy iteration (Neat, right?).
-Please read the proof in the paper if interested :)
+While still, TRPO can guarantee a monotonic improvement over policy iteration.